jrnold/jrnold.me/posts/pymc-to-stan-distributions.rst

 Concordances between distributions in Stan 1.1.1 and `PyMC 2.2
 <http://pymc-devs.github.com/pymc/distributions.html>`_

-The PyMC functions return the likelihood; Stan returns the *log-likelihood*.

 Distributions names in *italics* means that there is a difference in the parameterization of the distribution in Stan and PyMC.